Frequently Asked Questions

 In early August, Kent Career Tech Center holds a New Student Welcome Day.
 In 2023, that day is scheduled for August 9.
 The day is intended for students and parents.
 Multiple sessions are scheduled both during the day and in the evening.
 The orientation covers topics such as transportation, policies and procedures, parent communication, student support services, grading, attendance, and credit, college opportunities, and career tech student organization opportunities.
 We strongly recommend that students attend this orientation.
 It's also highly recommended for parents as well, so they can establish their parent account in PowerSchool.

 The Kent Career Tech Center provides students with academic and technical training and career awareness activities leading to world-class employment or advanced education.
 Frequent absences hinder a student from learning the skills required to become a word-class employee.
 Therefore, a good attendance record is essential.

 Good attendance results in opportunities for job placement, internships, clinical and many other special work-based learning opportunities.
 Students who wish to participate with job placement, paid cooperative education or apprenticeship experiences must have a 90% attendance record for six weeks prior to job placement (subject to administrative review).

 As a part of our enrollment criteria, approved by our Board of Education, students are required to be in the 11th grade and 16 years of age by Dec.
-1st of the year they are in the 11th grade.
+1st of the year they are to attend KCTC.
 Due to the nature of the type of equipment our students operate, the opportunity for dual enrollment programs, and some age requirements for certain certification exams we have maintained this enrollment restriction.
-The only exception to this is our Design Lab program which is open to 10th grade students.

-Students at Kent Innovation High and MySchool@Kent should sign up for a program visit just as a student in the local district would.
-Students attending Kent Innovation High will proceed through the early enrollment process at the same time current Kent Career Tech Center students go through the process, typically the first week in December.
-MySchool@Kent students will work through the MySchool@Kent counselor and make their enrollment request during Phase 1 of enrollment.
+Students at MySchool@Kent should sign up for a program visit just as a student in the local district would.
+MySchool@Kent students will work through their MySchool@Kent counselor and make their enrollment requests during Phase 1 of enrollment.